Tuk Tuk Tours

 Though Chinese New Year isn’t a public holiday in Thailand, you can expect many shops and businesses run by those with Chinese ancestry to close for the festivities, so that the owners can also take the time off to spend with their families.

 Many of the top hotels will have Chinese New Year themed feasts.
+Or simply check out a local Chinese restaurant – reservations are advised.

 For many people in Thailand they will simply eat Chinese food, and many of Bangkok’s most popular Chinese restaurants will be fully booked.